cycle/docs/relation/many-to-many.md

 $t->run();
 ```

-To remove association to the object using `remove` or `removeElement` methods.
-Disassociation will remove `UserTag` not `Tag` entity.
+To remove the association to the object, use the `remove` or `removeElement` methods.
+Disassociation will remove the `UserTag` entity, and not the `Tag` entity.

 ```php
 $u->getTags()->removeElement($tag);
 ```

 ## Loading
-Use method `load` of your `Select` object to pre-load data of related and pivot entities:
+Use the method `load` of your `Select` object to pre-load data of related and pivot entities:

 ```php
 $users = $orm->getRepository(User::class)